avimehenwal/git-refresh/README.md

 <br/>

-# Introductions
+# Introduction

-Let **git-refresh** automatically update and pull code whenever you `cd` to a git managed directory.
+**git-refresh** automates pulling your git managed repositories as soon as you `cd` into them.

-Hail Automation! :)
+No command, no fuss required.
+Just plain old-fashioned simple automation.

-Hope it save you some and hopefulle some frustration.
+Hope it saves you some time and hopefully some frustration overtime.

 Project aim is that you never see the following git error warning